sentientmachine/erics_vim_syntax_and_color_highlighting/README.md

-Erics code syntax highlighting and color settings for vim
+Code syntax highlighting and color settings for vim.
 =====================

 This will enable your code to look beautiful for the following code types: